-This Master Agreement is between FDOT, FHWA and each signing agency.
-Any changes, amendments, corrections, or additions to this agreement, shall be executed and approved by the same officials (or their designees) who execute and approve this original agreement and applicable appendices in accordance with applicable laws.
-This MA shall become effective upon signing the agreement and/or the applicable appendix.
-Any party may terminate its participation in this agreement upon sixty (60) days written notice to the ETDM Coordinator, provided that the party requesting termination has provided sufficient notice and opportunity for remedy of issues and dispute resolution.
+This MA is between FDOT, FHWA and USFWS.
+Any changes, amendments, corrections, or additions to this MA, shall be executed and approved by the same officials (or their designees) who executed and approved the original agreement and applicable AOAs in accordance with applicable laws.
+This MA shall become effective upon signing the agreement.
+Any party may terminate its participation in this MA upon sixty (60) days written notice to the FDOT, provided that the party requesting termination has provided sufficient notice and opportunity for remedy of issues and dispute resolution.